When you get your Covid-19 vaccine, give $10 so that one of the world's most vulnerable can get theirs.

 - Organise a fundraising event with your church, youth group, school, work, or local community and use the resources in the dropbox below.

 View on our YouTube channel videos of support by Mission Partners in Uganda and Papua New Guinea

-The unequal access to vaccinations stems from the disproportionate share of early doses.
-The predominately wealthy nations bought a large sum of the available vaccines by the end of 2020, despite equitably distributed vaccination objectives.
+The unequal access to vaccinations is a result of the disproportionate share of early available doses.
+The predominately wealthy nations bought a large sum of the available vaccines by the end of 2020, despite equitable distribution objectives.
 This has pushed aside the developing world and their needs under the stress of the pandemic.

 The widening inequality enhanced by the impacts of the pandemic counters the goals outlined in the Sustainable Development Goals.
-Vaccine inequality exacerbated by the desire for profit prolongs the effects of the pandemic, creating economic downturn and more suffering for everyone.
+Vaccine prolongs the effects of the pandemic, creating economic downturn and more suffering for everyone.
 The delay in promoting vaccine equality prompts enhanced social and economic inequality within the developing world.
 With the developing world falling behind in equitable vaccination, the “Get one.
-Give one” campaign aims to alleviate a degree of the vaccine inequality.
+Give one” campaign aims to alleviate a degree of this vaccine inequality.